braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/additional_customization_and_configuration.md

 ---

-# Other SDK Customizations for Android and FireOS
+# Other SDK customizations for Android and FireOS

 > This reference article covers additional customization and configuration options such as verbose logging, suppressing logging, and how to implement multiple API keys.